 Another option: Warby Parker

-Of course, you can also try Warby Parker’s home try-on program, which is constantly adding to its line of attractive eyeglasses and sunglasses, including with limited-edition offerings, which start at $95 including single-vision lenses.
-Their home try-on program lets you choose 5 frames for 5 days with free shipping.
+Of course, you can also try Warby Parker’s home try-on program.
+Warby Parker is constantly adding to its line of attractive eyeglasses and sunglasses, including with limited-edition offerings, which start at $95 including single-vision lenses.
+(The company has also introduced Scout, a service for contact lenses.)
+Warby Parker’s home try-on program lets you choose 5 frames for 5 days with free shipping.
 You can also try on as many as you wish at their growing network of physical stores.
 Warby Parker also offers blue light blocking lenses for an additional charge.

 * Discover more than 30 thoughtful gift ideas for men from unique shirts to colorful socks